rbdaly16/Student-Mental-Health-Analysis/README.md

 The main challenge in this project was attempting to obtain both a high recall and accuracy score.
 While recall is the most important because we don't want to accidentally ignore a high risk student, many models were simply doing just what the Dummy Model would do.
 The models struggled with correctly predicting whether a student was high or low risk because none of the columns in the dataset had a strong correlation with depression.
 This could be due to dishonest responses from students, simplistic snapshots of a student's complex life that doesn't take into consideration their true experiences, or most likely, a combination of both of these.

+As the model currently stands, I would not recommend a school implement this model.
+The recall and accuracy are not high enough yet to be practical.
+However, there are steps that can be taken to improve the efficacy of the model.

 ## **Next Steps**
 After this research, I think the best way forward is to obtain honest data through a Cohort Survey with quantifiable questions that follow poarticipants over the course of a semester or school year.

 The quantifiable questions are important because humans tend to lie when talking about hard topics like depression.
 And even when they're not consciously lying, everyone has a different lens through which they view life.
 For example, a good night's sleep to someone may be a poor night's sleep to another.
-To resolve this, we need the survey to include quantifiable questions such as, how many hours of sleep do you get?
+To resolve this, we need the survey to include quantifiable questions such as,
+- how many hours of sleep did you get last night?
+- how many hours of physical activity did you get today?
+- how many drinks of alcohol did you have last night?
+- how many clubs/extracurricular activities are you involved in?

+The above questions would help reduce bias and standardize participant responses.
+But they're still just tiny snapshots into students' lives.
 Following the participants over the course of a semester or school year is important because human emotions vary greatly from day to day, hour to hour, minute to minute.
 A student stressed out to the max during an exam week may answer these questions differently than when they have very few assignments due.
-Having students take daily or weekly surveys throughout the year would allow us to average the data and get a more realistic picture of how each individual is truly doing.
+Having students take daily or weekly surveys throughout the semester or even the year would allow us to average the data and get a more realistic picture of how each individual is truly doing.

 ## **Thank You**